getappmap/appmap-js/packages/scanner/doc/rules/http500.md

 ---
-id: http-5xx
+id: http-500
-name: HTTP 5xx
+name: HTTP 500
-title: HTTP 5xx status code
+title: HTTP 500 status code
 references:
   CWE-394: https://cwe.mitre.org/data/definitions/394.html
 impactDomain: Stability
 ---

-Identifies when an HTTP server requset has returned a 5xx status code.
-5xx status codes generally indicate an unanticipated problem in the backend that is not handled in a predictable way.
-5xx status codes are also hard for client code to handle, because they don't indicate any particular problem or suggest a solution.
+Identifies when an HTTP server requset has returned a 500 status code.
+HTTP 500 status code generally indicate an unanticipated problem in the backend that is not handled in a predictable way.
+500 status codes are also hard for client code to handle, because they don't indicate any particular problem or suggest a solution.

 ### Rule logic

-Any HTTP 5xx status code that's returned by an HTTP server request will be emitted as a finding by this rule.
+An HTTP 500 status code that's returned by an HTTP server request will be emitted as a finding by this rule.

 ### Resolution